What does the "ls -a" option do in linux?

 Facebook Twitter LinkedIn Telegram Whatsapp

-by emilia_hackett , 25 days ago
+by emilia_hackett , a year ago

 @buster.gaylord